Lake Norman Soccer Club - Mission Statement

-At LNSC, we provide financial assistance to players at the challenge, academy, classic, or premier levels.
-As a club, we are committed to ensure that money should not prevent a capable player from developing to their personal potential through the game of soccer.
+At LNSC, we provide financial assistance to players at the academy, classic, or premier levels.
+As a club, we are committed to ensuring that money should not prevent a capable player from developing to their personal potential through the game of soccer.
 LNSC is very conscious of the constant changes and shifts in today's economy.
-Our community and membership are extremely important to us, and are the main reason why we have taken steps to ensure we will always be able offer assistance and offer a hand in times of need.
+Our community and membership are extremely important to us and are the main reason why we have taken steps to ensure we will always be able to offer assistance and offer a hand in times of need.

 LNSC members elect a representative (voluntary) board of directors to oversee and protect the direction, integrity, and well-being of the club.
 The board of directors meets monthly.
 The board is responsible for approving club objectives/strategies, raising funds to support the club, and maintain policies/procedures to assure operations comply with good business practices in accordance with its bylaws.
 The voting membership meets in April of each year at the club annual general meeting (AGM) to discuss the club's strategic direction, review financials, and to elect/approve new board members/positions for the coming year.

-The LNSC staff is made up of an Executive Director, Business Manager, full-time staff coaches and part-time team coaches.
-The full-time staff support and facilitate the day to day running of the club under the direction of the Executive Director.
-At present, LNSC is fortunate to employ six full-time nationally credentialed staff coaches.
+The LNSC staff is made up of an Executive Director, Director of Finance and Administration, Director, Director of Operations, a Technical Director, and Directors of Coaching over various age levels as well as nationally licensed staff coaches.
+The Directors of Coaching facilitate the day to day running of the club under the direction of the Executive Director and Director of Operations.
+At present, LNSC is fortunate to employ eight full-time nationally credentialed staff coaches.

 Economic Impact of LNSC

-For twenty plus years, LNSC has sponsored the Lake Norman Fall Classic Tournament that brings over 200 teams of players the weekend before Thanksgiving each year.
+For twenty-five plus years, LNSC has sponsored the Lake Norman Fall Classic Tournament that brings 300 teams the two weekends before Thanksgiving each year.
 In 2012, LNSC added the Race City Classic Tournament the first weekend of March.
 The economic impact to Iredell County and the surrounding area from the Fall Classic, the Race City Classic and the other five tournaments hosted exceeds over $3 million each year.
-LNSC's tournaments and events bring each year over 20,000 players, coaches and fans to Iredell County to stay in hotels, to eat at restaurants and to enjoy the hospitality of the Lake Norman area.
+LNSC's tournaments and events bring over 20,000 players, coaches and fans to Iredell County to stay in hotels, to eat at restaurants and to enjoy the hospitality of the Lake Norman area each year.